bcgov/design-research-guide/docs/planning-research/travel.md

 # Travel for Research

-Getting out of the office and talking to people in their day-to-day life is at the heart of user research.
+Getting out of the office and talking to people in their day-to-day life is at the heart of design research.
 Context is important when trying to understand how people interact with a service.

 The best research location is where the participant would actually access the service.
 This means you might need to meet people at home, work, school, or their favourite coffee shop.

-Regional differences can play an important part in understanding the needs of users.
+Regional differences can play an important part in understanding the needs of people.
 Where someone lives should be part of your [Gender Based Analysis+](https://bcgov.github.io/user-research-guide/planning-research/#gender-based-analysis-in-research) process.

 > For example, a parent accessing child care in Metro Vancouver will have a very different experience compared to a parent in Dawson Creek.